san4b0t/tp/docs/UserGuide.md

 * `filter none`
     * Removes all current filters and shows the complete list of job applications.

-* `filter s/inprogress` returns the 4 jobs that currently have status 'INPROGRESS'

 Before: `filter s/inprogress`

 ![result for 'filter s/inprogress'](images/filterInProgressCommand.png)